 I-95 is free in two parts.
 The first part comes out of PA by Ewing, NJ, crossing the Delaware on the only free Interstate route out of NJ, the Scudders Falls bridge.
 It runs eastward to US 1 and ends.
 Yes, ends; I-95 NB turns into I-295 SB.
 Yes, southbound; I-95 traffic follows that a few miles to I-195 EB to the NJ Turnpike NB and all is well.
 You may be wondering, why the complication?
 The answer is something called the Somerset Freeway.
 Steve Anderson (link at bottom) describes this in detail, but the original plans for I-95 called for it to leave the Trenton half-loop around milepost 5, and cut northward around Princeton toward New Brunswick.
 I-95 would then cut northeastward to I-287, and run the last five miles eastward on what is now 287 to the NJ Turnpike, while I-695 was planned to split northward to 287, forming a wye.
 The wealthy people in southern Somerset and northern Mercer Counties, however, put up a successful fight to block construction, leaving ghost grading for the northern leg of a 3-Y on I-95 around Trenton, now surrounded by development.
-I-287 changed its exit numbering to absorb the five miles that used I-95 proposed numbers, and I-95 was stretched down the Turnpike to the PA Extension.
+I-287 changed its exit numbering to absorb the five miles that used I-95 proposed numbers, and after the failure of one last-ditch effort to build something along an alignment paralleling US 1 to the east, I-95 was stretched down the Turnpike to the PA Extension.
 This means that I-95 currently meets the PA border in two separate places, and this will be the case until I-276 and I-95 meet instead of cross, at which point I-95 from there north and around Trenton would become an extension of 195.
 It was originally considered for part of 295, but then 295 would have ended up being half loop and half bypass, running northward from Delaware for 65 miles and then curving to the west and south.
 It would also have been the second three-state 3di after I-275 around Cincinnati (I-495 around DC is two states and a district).

 And now, the northern free part.
 The NJ Turnpike's original northern terminus was at what is currently Exit 68, running into US 46; traffic to the George Washington Bridge would then head east.
 As I-80, then just the Bergen-Passaic Expressway, took shape, it was decided to tie into that roadway, and I-95 was extended past the end of the tolled Turnpike to I-80, around a geologically and geographically determined hump, and to the bridge from the west.
 Because I-80 was intended to be free, I-95 from there eastward also had to be free, and since there was already a toll plaza before US 46, the extension is free as well.
 Recently, the highway from 80 east to US 9W (Exit 72) came under the jurisdiction of the Turnpike Authority up to the GWB approaches (owned by the Port Authority of NY and NJ), and the exit numbers no longer match the Turnpike mile markers.
 (Many motorists who follow I-80 into I-95 up here believe that the exit numbering is simply continued.
 After the last exit on 80, Exit 68, the next exit one comes to heading eastward (NB) is Exit 70.
 It's a strange coincidence that the final determined routing of the Somerset Freeway, along I-287 and then onto the NJ Turnpike, would have brought I-95's and I-80's mileposts within ¾ mile of each other at their junction.
 The northern free I-95 has thus been numbered continuously with the southern free I-95; of course, now that its route has so drastically changed, the numbers are essentially meaningless, and probably are only still there for continuity from I-80 - or no one's ever brought up changing them.)